November 19 @ 6:00 pm$150.00

-- Photos from last year’s Ball are available to view at www.hadaball.com and all other years can be viewed here.
+Photos from the 2015 Ball are available to view at Had-A-Ball and all other years can be viewed here.
 Take a look at how much fun we have!

 I would love to go to the Ball but I’ve never ceilidh danced.
 Are the dances quite easy to pick up?

 Yes, the dances are relatively easy to pick up but even easier when you come to the free ceilidh dancing practices before the Ball!
 The earlier date of the Ball has also affected the dates of the practices, which this year will be the 3 Tuesdays before the Ball: the 1st, 8th and 15th.
 The normal Friday practice would have fallen on November 11th, Remembrance Day, and the 48th Highlanders are not available that day.
 An extra practice has been arranged for Saturday November 12 at Glenview Presbyterian Church, 2-4 pm.

 Where can my husband hire a kilt for the evening of the Ball?